akavity/twenty-one-century/readme.md

 * Test 4.
 Delete the address in personal data.
 * Test 5.
 Move around the catalog.
 * Test 6.
 Select hidden an element in the catalog.
 * Test 7.
-Select brand in the catalog
+Select brand in the catalog.
 * Test 8.
 Enter incorrect data when logging into your account.
 * Test 9.
 Login to registered user account.
 * Test 10.
 Find a product using search.